Strong interactions in air showers: Dynamical electroweak symmetry breaking

 Technicolour models in which the techniquarks do not carry ordinary colour are more frugal when it comes to adding matter: There are (up to) a factor of three less additional fermion species from the viewpoint of the electroweak interactions.
 When it comes to the generation of the quark masses, some of the gauge bosons of the extended-technicolour sector must carry quantum chromodynamics colour.
-Thus, in this case $SU(3)_\mathrm{QCD}$ must be embedded in the extended technicolour gauge group \cite{Appelquist:1996kp}, $\mathcal{G}_\mathrm{ETC}\supset SU(3)_\mathrm{QCD}\times\mathcal{G}_\mathrm{TC}\times\mathcal{G}_\mathrm{gen.}$ (One can even consider models in which the extended technicolour sector does not commute with the weak interactions, which is known as noncommuting extended technicolour \cite{ref:noncometc}.)
+Thus, in this case $SU(3)_\mathrm{QCD}$ must be embedded in the extended technicolour gauge group \cite{Appelquist:1996kp}, $\mathcal{G}_\mathrm{ETC}\supset SU(3)_\mathrm{QCD}\times\mathcal{G}_\mathrm{TC}\times\mathcal{G}_\mathrm{gen.}$ (One can even consider models in which the extended technicolour sector does not commute with the weak interactions, which is known as noncommuting extended technicolour \cite{ref:noncometc}.)\footnote{ In the context of strong electroweak symmetry breaking, at the effective field theory level frequently a mechanism providing the standard-model fermion masses through mixing with bound states is mentioned \cite{Kaplan:1991dc}.
+Originally, these bound states were thought to be technihadrons.
+In the first place, this necessitates techniquarks with ordinary colour in order to have bound states that can mix with the ordinary quarks.
+Furthermore, it constrains the gauge group and representations of the techniquarks under the technicolour gauge group, as the bound state must be a singlet under technicolour and in the fundamental representation of ordinary colour.
+Interestingly, the same effective operators arise naturally in extended technicolour as bound states of techniquarks with extended-technicolour gluons bound by technicolour gluons.
+In extended technicolour these bound states always have automatically the correct quantum numbers.}